google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 ### Subsequent tree cover

-We can estimate the tree cover after the loss by subtracting them (you can also add tree gain if you have data).
+You can estimate the tree cover after the loss by subtracting the loss from the previous tree cover.
+You can also add tree gain if you have data.

 1. Use the derived tree cover and tree loss from the previous steps
 2. Create a new tree cover by removing the tree loss